Byung-June/Multi-agent-Limit-Order-Book-Environment-with-RL/README.md

 ## Code for the Doctoral Dissertation

 This code is for 'Effects of Tick Size Change on PredatoryTraders and Market Quality,' which is the doctoral dissertation of Byung-June Kim at POSTECH.
 Byung-June Kim conducts Conceptualization, Methodology, Software, Analysis, and Writing.
+His CV site is https://sites.google.com/view/kbj219/

 My supervisor is professor Bong-Gyu Jang at POSTECH.
 This work was supported by the Ministry of Education of the Republic of Korea and the National Research Foundation of Korea.
 (NRF-2019S1A5A2A03054249)